turingschool-examples/challenges/active_record_and_database_design.markdown

 ### 1) Traffic Spy Schema (~45 minutes)

+Carefully read through the [Traffic Spy](http://tutorials.jumpstartlab.com/projects/traffic_spy.html) specifications.
+Play around with cURL.

-With your [Traffic Spy](http://tutorials.jumpstartlab.com/projects/traffic_spy.html) team, design a database schema using [this online tool](http://ondras.zarovi.cz/sql/demo/).
+With your Traffic Spy team, design a database schema using [this online tool](http://ondras.zarovi.cz/sql/demo/).
 Be sure to normalize the database and include foreign keys to show relationships between tables.

 ### 2) TaskManager and ActiveRecord (~1-2 hours)